jihys/DeepRacer-Framework/README.md

 6. Select the git repository and clone this repository.
 7. Then click create notebook instance button at the button
 8. This takes like 2 min to create your notebook instance.
 Then click on the newly created instance and click on the juypter notebook.
-9. First Run the `DeepRacer_configure.ipynb` Notebook in order to ensure thre correct IAM group and acess controls have been configured
+9. First Run the `DeepRacer_Configure.ipynb` Notebook in order to ensure thre correct IAM group and acess controls have been configured
 10. You will see all the github files and now run `DeepRacer_Framework.ipynb`

 Note: Run clean robomaker & sagemaker commands only when you are done with training.
-These can be found in the `DeepRacer_configure.ipynb` Notebook.
+These can be found in the `DeepRacer_Configure.ipynb` Notebook.

 ## DeepRacer Paper